-Table 5 presents the recommended maintenance intervals for the type SDV7 distribution circuit breakers.
-These intervals assume that the circuit breaker is operated under "usual service conditions" as discussed in ANSI/IEEE C37.04 clause 4 and elaborated in C37.010 clause 3.
+Table 5 presents the recommended maintenance intervals for the type SDV7-AR distribution circuit breakers.
+These intervals assume that the circuit breaker is operated under "usual service conditions" as discussed in ANSI/IEEE C37.04, section 4, and elaborated in ANSI/IEEE C37.010, section 3.
 The maintenance and lubrication interval is the lesser of the number of closing operations or the time interval since last maintenance.